onnx/onnx-mlir/docs/ImportONNXDefs.md

 To generate an operation for onnx dialect, add this operation into the dictionary, 'version_dict', in gen_onnx_mlir.py.
 The key of this directory is the operation name and the value is the list of opset for this operation.
 Usually only the top version opset of this operation (in onnx-mlir/third_party/onnx) is supported.
-Details about versioning can be found in [version section](#Operation Version).
+Details about versioning can be found in [version section](#version).
 With this entry, the script will generate the operation defintion for onnx dialect.

 # Customization <a name="customize"></a>

 ## Add Interface and Trait
-By default, all operation has shape inference interface and `NoSideEffect` trait.
+* By default, all operation has shape inference interface and `NoSideEffect` trait.
-If an opration has `ResultTypeInferenceOpInterface`, use dictionary `OpsWithResultTypeInference`.
+* If an opration has `ResultTypeInferenceOpInterface`, add it to dictionary `OpsWithResultTypeInference`.
 This interface inferes the type of result tensor, not shape.
-If an operation has subgraph, it will has interface `HasOnnxSubgraphOpInterface`.
+* If an operation has subgraph, it will has interface `HasOnnxSubgraphOpInterface`.
+This attribute is inferred from the ONNX operation definition.
+* You can define helper function for an operation with dictionary `OpsWithHelpers`.

 ## Add canonicalization interface
 If a transformation should be applied locally to an operation across passes, canonicalization